 The aromatics too are held back from the high, dry heat of the comal and instead fried in a little oil until soft and caramelized.
 Instead of the warm spices of clove and cinnamon I opted for fresh ginger and in place of any tomato or tomatillo I used ripe, juicy pears.

 The king of this mole is really the Jamaica.
 These burgundy red flowers have such a unique, special flavor and are so emblematic of Mexico.
 They have a high, brightness that seems right at home in this meal.

-For more Day of the Dead inspiration with DIY floral altar ideas from Beard and Bonnet, the entire menu—including the ultimate Mexican Chocolate Pie from Salt and Wind— drink ideas, and more check out this post!
+For more Day of the Dead inspiration with DIY floral altar ideas from This Mess Is Ours, the entire menu—including the ultimate Mexican Chocolate Pie from Salt and Wind— drink ideas, and more check out this post!

 For the Chicken:

 - 1 (4-5 pound) whole chicken, neck and giblets removed and rinsed